Who Holds Legal Responsibility for Patient Medical Records?

 Patient medical records are critical components of healthcare delivery, aiding in accurate diagnosis, effective treatment, and improved patient outcomes.
 While healthcare providers and facilities act as custodians of these records, the responsibility for their proper management is shared throughout the organization.
 The legal framework, primarily guided by laws like HIPAA, emphasizes the importance of privacy, security, and confidentiality.
 By understanding the legal obligations and adhering to best practices, healthcare providers can fulfill their commitment to protecting patient information and minimize the potential for legal liability.

-Published On: September 28th, 2023Categories: Healthcare Trends
+Published On: October 4th, 2024Categories: Healthcare Trends

 Elevate your practice to the next level